 The Future of Freelance Scholarship

-Contract Mint if offering a $1000 scholarship to students who are interested in freelancing.
+Contract Mint is offering a $1000 scholarship to students who are interested in freelancing.
 This award is open to high school, college and university students with a minimum 3.0 GPA.
 Applicants must submit an essay answering "What is your #1 advice to future freelancers?"

 Herbert H. Carnegie Future Aces Foundation

-Criteria: Awarded to a 16 to 24 year old student who is graduating high school, based on financial need and outstanding citizenship.
+Criteria: Awarded to a 16 to 24-year-old student who is graduating high school based on financial need and outstanding citizenship.

 Horatio Alger Canadian Scholarships